neos/neos-development-collection/Neos.ContentGraph.PostgreSQLAdapter/ARCHITECTURE.md

        - f.e. "what is the use case of updating this field?"
 AND "why do we use a INNER join here?"
      - also the Event Handler PHP classes (usually traits) need to be well documented
      - The respective Behavioral tests are referenced in the EventHandlers as well.
+ - you have no PHP API level "domain consistency guarantees", meaning:
+   "forgot a where condition in a single use-case? -> update all nodes in the table f.e."
+   - that should/must be covered by tests imho.

 ## no query builders or string concatenation building SQL queries